erizov/Professor/semester_2/lecture_11_repository_patterns/data_mapper/README.md

 ### Comprehension

 1. Can you explain how Data Mapper works in your own words?
-2. What is the key insight or technique that makes Data Mapper efficient?
+2. What is the key insight or techniquContentat makes Data Mapper efficient?

 ### Analysis